luamfmenezes/study-clean-architecture/README.md

 2. Separate factories classes on SignUp.spec.ts
 3. Refactory mongo helper - class .17
 4. change account-repository/account.spec.ts -> .test.ts
+5. import routes
+6. Factories on main/factories are creating one instance any time that is used (we can have emails been configurated again each).

 ## Tips